Twilightxd/GScrapper/README.md

 # GScrapper
 *** Minor Project ***

-GScrapper is a Python-based web scraping tool that automates the extraction of specific data from web pages.
+GScrapper is a Python-based web scraping tool that automates the extraction of specific data from web pages. <br>
-Utilizing `requests` and `BeautifulSoup`, it simplifies the process of collecting and parsing HTML content.
+Utilizing `requests` and `BeautifulSoup`, it simplifies the process of collecting and parsing HTML content. <br>
-Runs with zero background processes and includes no spyware or tracking components, ensuring full transparency.
+Runs with zero background processes and includes no spyware or tracking components, ensuring full transparency. <br>
-A lightweight, secure scraping experience.
+A lightweight, secure scraping experience. <br>

 ## Features
 - Automated data extraction from web pages